10 Best Wireless Gaming Mouses of 2017

 - Battery life regardless of which type you’re using is not great.

 - The dedicated dpi clutch trigger can be a bit capricious at times, though nothing major.

 From the on the fly dpi adjustability to the 250 hours of battery life and 20 million click lifespan, the Logitech G602 may be the best overall value in the company’s arsenal.
 True wireless gaming with virtually lag-free performance is the order of the day here with response times of 2ms and true 2.4GHz wireless performance up to 10 meters.

-While this is a right-hand only mouse it has too much going for it for that to undermine its status as a Best Bang for your Buck mouse.
+While this is a right-hand only mouse it has too much going for it.
 You’ll enjoy all the features and benefits laid out above as well as the ability to switch between Endurance and Performance modes or adjust your dpi settings all at the touch of a button.
 2ms response times means goodbye lag-free performance.

 - 11 fully customizable controls for optimal versatility and performance.

 - 20 million click lifespan means the only limit on this mouse is changing technology, not use.

 - Up to 250 hours of battery life sets the standard for a wireless mouse.

 - Right hand mouse design leaves lefties out in the cold.